abogushevsky/CoreRpc/README.md

 ```

 ## Releases
-Unfourtunately, project is not production ready.
+Unfortunately, project is not production ready.
 It doesn't support async methods and implementing it is the most important task for now.
-Also ILogger interface is not flexible enough and there are many other things that have to be done.
+Also, ILogger interface is not flexible enough and there are many other things that have to be done.